Kristaps-E/EDA_Coursera_data/README.md

 - Course Count

 ##  **Suggestions for further improvement:**
-With more time and date, I could dive deeper into the data to provide even more valuable insights to help guide decisions for course development.
+With more time and data, I could dive deeper into the data to provide even more valuable insights to help guide decisions for course development.

 For example: